Accuracy & compliance

 The single biggest source of rejection: the order of microchip implantation, microchip read, and rabies vaccination.

-There are two failure modes that AHC Companion flags:
+There are two failure modes that VetForms flags:

 Rabies vaccination date validity